Visit Lucca and Pisa, two of Italy’s finest medieval cities

 Lucca’s ancient origins are pre-Roman and it was an important Imperial city.
 It enjoyed great wealth due to two factors.
 First, in medieval times it developed strong traditions in textile manufacturing; second, its strategic position on the medieval Pilgrim’s Route to Rome, the Via Francigena, was of great value.
 Of course, it fought with all of its famous neighbours but then settled down when in 1369 it was given civic independence by Emperor Charles IV, an Imperial status it maintained until Napoleon annexed the city in 1799.
 During this long period of civic independence, the local noble families endowed churches, built palaces and then commissioned luxurious villas in the nearby hills, surrounded by a remarkable series of gardens.

 Day by day

-- Day 1: Tuesday 22 May
+- Day 1: Saturday 22 April

-- Day 2: Wednesday 23 May
+- Day 2: Sunday 23 April

 - The Medieval centre of Lucca is a most atmospheric place – “wall to wall loveliness” as described in one guide book.
 We begin at San Michele in Foro, built on the site of the city’s ancient Roman Forum.
 It has Lucca’s most festive Romanesque façade clearly based on traditions imported from nearby Pisa.
-Nearby is the city’s Duomo, dedicated to San Martino, he who so kindly gave his coat to a deserving beggar.
+We continue to the nearby church of San Frediano, dedicated to the Irish saint who converted the local Lombard ruler in the sixth century.
+After a coffee break, nearby is the delightful Palazzo Pfanner, a handsome palace with a fine period garden, enlivened by fountains and statues which ends our morning of visits.
+We pause for a group lunch in the highly evocative Piazza dell’Anfiteatro, the site of the city’s Roman amphitheatre, the curved wall of the facades laid out on the template of the amphitheatre.
+Our day concludes with the city’s Duomo, dedicated to San Martino, he who so kindly gave his coat to a deserving beggar.
 It is all executed in a most handsome Romanesque style.
 The interior contains very interesting paintings and above all, the famous tomb of Ilaria del Carretto delicately sculpted by the Sienese master, Jacopo della Quercia.
-We pause for lunch, not included, in the highly evocative Piazza dell’Anfiteatro, the site of the city’s Roman amphitheatre, the curved wall of the facades laid out on the template of the amphitheatre.
+The evening will be free.

-- Day 3: Thursday 24 May
+- Day 3: Monday 24 April

-- We drive out of Lucca to Villa Oliva-Buonvisi, probably built by a Florentine architect in the early sixteenth century.
+- We drive out of Lucca for the first of two days in the immediate countryside around the town.
+We begin at Villa Reale.
+It takes its name from its time as home to Napoleon’s sister, Elisa, who joined together several adjacent properties to create a remarkable ensemble combining an elegant villa, formal gardens and a fine landscape park; all of which we shall visit.
+We break for a group lunch and then continue to the nearby Villa Oliva-Buonvisi, built by a Florentine architect in the early sixteenth century.
 The gardens extend to a park of about twelve acres and it is divided into a series of formal and more informal areas, now lovingly maintained by the Oliva family from Genoa.
 The villa itself is not open but we shall have the privilege of a private visit when the owner will show us her art collection.
-Nearby is Villa Grabau – Medieval in origin, it subsequently underwent two transformations, one during the Renaissance, the other Neo-classical in the early nineteenth century.
-The interiors are cool and impressive while the surrounding gardens have truly magnificent trees.
+We return to Lucca and the evening will be free.

-- Day 4: Friday 25 May
+- Day 4: Tuesday 25 April

-- Price: £1,695 per person
+- Price: £2,335 per person

-- Price without flights: £1,575
+- Price without flights: £2,160

-- Deposit: £275
+- Deposit: £325

-- Single Supplement: £129 (Double Room for Sole Use)
+- Single Supplement: £150 (Double Room for Sole Use)

 - Tour Manager: James Hill

-Outward: BA604 Depart London Heathrow (Terminal 5) 0825, arrive Pisa 1135
+Outward: BA606 Depart London Heathrow (Terminal 5) 1550, arrive Pisa 1905

-Return: BA605 Depart Pisa 1955, arrive London Heathrow (Terminal 5) 2110
+Return: BA607 Depart Pisa 2020, arrive London Heathrow (Terminal 5) 2135

 2 dinners & 3 lunches with wine, water & coffee, all local transfers, entry fees & gratuities, City Tax, the services of Tom Duncan & our local Tour Manager, James Hill